HandCash/handcash-merchant-integration/docs/simple-payments.md

 `bitcoin:<address>?sv=&amount=<bsvAmount>&label=<merchantName>&avatarUrl=<linkToAvatar>`

 >This request can be displayed as a **QR code**, or a **clickable URI** depending on the setting.
-Once the user opens your request, they will require in-app verification before they pay.
+Once the customer opens your request, they will require in-app verification before they pay.

 ## Example